hehesam/Computational-Vision-Project-/README.md

 - **Folder Structure:**
   - **/src/**: Contains source code for the defined models and utility functions.
   - **/experiments/**: Scripts for running experiments and evaluations.
-  - **/Results/**: Contains output results including visual indicators such as the MotionCLIP demo GIF.
+  - **/Results/**: Contains output results including visual indicators such as the MotionCLIP demo GIF and the failed mapping GIF.
   - **/configs/**: Configuration files for training and model integration.
 - **Testing & Evaluation:** Explore the `/tests/` directory for testing scripts, and use experiment scripts in `/experiments/` to replicate reported results.